-Sexually motivated crimes are aggressively prosecuted in Florida and carry severe penalties for alleged offenders.
-In addition to lengthy terms of incarceration and substantial fines, people convicted of these criminal offenses can also be required to register as sex offenders—a punishment that has profound impact on the ability to find employment or housing.
+Sex crimes are aggressively prosecuted in Florida and can result in severe penalties for those who are convicted.
+In addition to lengthy terms of incarceration and substantial fines, people convicted of sex crimes can also be required to register as sex offenders—a punishment that has profound impact on the ability to find employment or housing.

-Many arrests for alleged sex crimes are heavily based on the claims of alleged victims.
-Even when accusations are false or exaggerated, alleged offenders can be convicted simply because of misspeaking when confronted by investigators.
+Many arrests for alleged sex crimes are based solely on the claims of alleged victims.
+Even when accusations are false or exaggerated, it is not a good idea to speak with law enforcement without speaking with an experienced criminal defense attorney first.

 Numerous crimes are considered sexual offenses under Florida law.
 A few of the most common sex crimes include, but are not limited to: